simonhammes/openapi/README.md

 This repository contains automated tests to detect possible regressions.
 The tests use [Schemathesis](https://schemathesis.readthedocs.io/en/stable/) to extract information from the OpenAPI files and [pytest](https://docs.pytest.org/en/8.2.x/) to run the actual tests.

+Snapshots are stored and compared using [syrupy](https://github.com/tophat/syrupy) to detect possible regressions.

 ### Prerequisites

 - Python 3.11